blazium-engine/blazium-docs/tutorials/xr/openxr_composition_layers.rst

 Introduction
 ------------

 In XR games you generally want to create user interactions that happen in 3D space and involve users touching objects as if they are touching them in real life.

 Sometimes however creating a more traditional 2D interface is unavoidable.
 In XR however you can't just add 2D components to your scene.
-Godot needs depth information to properly position these elements so they appear at a comfortable place for the user.
+Blazium needs depth information to properly position these elements so they appear at a comfortable place for the user.
 Even with depth information there are headsets with slanted displays that make it impossible for the standard 2D pipeline to correctly render the 2D elements.

 The solution then is to render the UI to a :ref:`SubViewport <class_subviewport>`